La5te2/ChessAI/Eleginus.md

 ### 6.3 Expansion and Minimax Backup

-A positive search budget first expands the root and thereby creates the initial frontier.
-Each later expansion selects the frontier node with maximal priority and performs the same sequence:
+When the expansion budget is positive, search first expands the root and thereby creates the initial frontier.
+Each later expansion selects the frontier node with maximal priority and performs the same
+sequence:

 1. The rules engine enumerates every legal action from the selected state.
 2. Each successor receives an incrementally updated Value accumulator.